pintub/dataStructure-algo/LinkedList.md

 ### LinkedList

 #### Tips
-- Avoid swapping within a function, It creates big mess.
+- Avoid swapping nodes using a function, It creates big mess.